-Compression.
-Several prior works [6, 10, 66, 67, 72, 75, 82] study memory and cache compression with several different compression algorithms [4, 10, 22, 43, 65, 84], in the context of CPUs or GPUs.
 Our work is the first to demonstrate how one can adapt some of these algorithms for use in a general helper threading framework for GPUs.
 As such, compression/decompression using our new framework is more flexible since it does not require a specialized hardware implementation for any algorithm and instead utilizes the existing GPU core resources to perform compression and decompression.
-Finally, as discussed in Section 7, our CABA framework is applicable beyond compression and can be used for other purposes.
+Finally, as discussed in Section 8, our CABA framework is applicable beyond compression and can be used for other purposes.

-9. Conclusion
+10. Conclusion

-This paper makes a case for the Core-Assisted Bottleneck Acceleration (CABA) framework, which automatically generates assist warps to alleviate different bottlenecks in GPU execution.
+This paper makes a case for the Core-Assisted Bottleneck Acceleration (CABA) framework, which employs assist warps to alleviate different bottlenecks in GPU execution.
 CABA is based on the key observation that various imbalances and bottlenecks in GPU execution leave on-chip resources, i.e., computational units, register files and on-chip memory, underutilized.
+CABA takes advantage of these idle resources and employs them to perform useful work that can aid the execution of the main program and the system.

 We provide a detailed design and analysis of how CABA can be used to perform flexible data compression in GPUs to mitigate the memory bandwidth bottleneck.
-Our extensive evaluations across a variety of workloads and system configurations show that the use of CABA for memory compression significantly improves system performance (by 41.7% on average on a set of bandwidth-sensitive GPU applications) by reducing the bandwidth requirements of both the on-chip and off-chip buses.
-Hence, we conclude that CABA is a general substrate that can alleviate the memory bandwidth bottleneck in modern GPU systems by enabling flexible implementations of data compression algorithms.
+Our extensive evaluations across a variety of workloads and system configurations show that the use of CABA for memory compression significantly improves system performance (by 41.7% on average on a set of bandwidth-sensitive GPU applications) by reducing the memory bandwidth requirements of both the on-chip and off-chip buses.

+We conclude that CABA is a general substrate that can alleviate the memory bandwidth bottleneck in modern GPU systems by enabling flexible implementations of data compression algorithms.
 We believe CABA is a general framework that can have a wide set of use cases to mitigate many different system bottlenecks in throughput-oriented architectures, and we hope that future work explores both new uses of CABA and more efficient implementations of it.